menu

 Occupations and Workforce

 Because occupations involving physical labor dominate the local economy, Manilla is generally considered to be a blue-collar town.
-40.58% of the Manilla workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Manilla is a city of service providers, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Manilla who work in healthcare (9.02%), sales jobs (8.49%), and healthcare suport services (8.22%).
+40.15% of the Manilla workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Manilla is a city of transportation and shipping workers, service providers, and sales and office workers.
+There are especially a lot of people living in Manilla who work in healthcare (13.22%), sales jobs (11.97%), and office and administrative support (5.99%).

 Setting & Lifestyle

-Manilla is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Manilla is a great place for families with children to consider.
+First of all, many other families with children live here, making Manilla a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Manilla has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Manilla’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

 The people who call Manilla home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manilla residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Manilla include German, Irish, Dutch, English, and European.
+Important ancestries of people in Manilla include German, Dutch, Irish, Danish, and European.

 The most common language spoken in Manilla is English.
 Other important languages spoken here include Spanish and Italian.